martinha1909/Hassner/README.md

 To access the server as dev (recommend using putty):
 - under Connection/SSH/auth. add your private key, which can be done by doing the following to generate ssh key pair
-    - in any terminal, do `ssh-keygen -t -ecdsa -b 384` (384 bits encryption key)
+    - in any terminal, do `ssh-keygen -t -ecdsa -b 384` (384 bits encryption key) (Note: this only works if you have a Linux shell terminal or a MacOS shell terminal)
     - Enter location where the keys are saved (can leave empty and use the suggested path (`~/. ssh`))
     - Enter passphrase when prompted (can be empty)
     - `cat ~/.ssh/id_rsa` to access private key